fliskdata/analyze-tracking/README.md

 - `-m, --model <model>`: Specify a model (ex: `gpt-4.1-nano`, `gpt-4o-mini`, `gemini-2.0-flash-lite-001`)
 - `-o, --output <output_file>`: Name of the output file (default: `tracking-schema.yaml`)
 - `-c, --customFunction <function_name>`: Specify a custom tracking function
+- `--format <format>`: Output format, either `yaml` (default) or `json`.
+If an invalid value is provided, the CLI will exit with an error.
+- `--stdout`: Print the output to the terminal instead of writing to a file (works with both YAML and JSON)

 🔑&nbsp; **Important:** If you are using `generateDescription`, you must set the appropriate credentials for the LLM provider you are using as an environment variable.
 OpenAI uses `OPENAI_API_KEY` and Google Vertex AI uses `GOOGLE_APPLICATION_CREDENTIALS`.